Meet

 Dylan completed his Masters of Physiotherapy Studies training at the University of Queensland.
 He has also completed a Bachelor of Biomedical Science at the University of Queensland in 2021.
 He has a diverse physiotherapy experience including outpatient musculoskeletal care and has worked extensively with neurological, elderly and balance patients.

-Outside of work, Dylan has an immense passion for sports, currently actively participating in volleyball, touch football and soccer.
+Outside of work, Dylan has an immense passion for physical activity, currently participating in volleyball, touch football, running and soccer.
 On his weekends, you will catch him in action playing PVL volleyball for Apex Volleyball club.
 In his younger years, Dylan played AFL for 12 years and that is where his passion for physiotherapy grew from.
-In his spare time, he enjoys going to the gym, running and grabbing a coffee at the local café.
+In his spare time, he enjoys going to the gym, running and grabbing a coffee at local café.

 Physiotherapist